kopylash/hangman-ruby/docs/part_0_create_saas_app.md

 This tells Heroku to start a single web worker (Dyno) using essentially the same command line you used to start Rack locally.
 Note that in some cases, a `Procfile` is not necessary since Heroku can infer from your files how to start the app.
 However, it's always better to be explicit.

-Your local Cloud9 repo is now ready to deploy to Heroku:
+Your sinatra project is now ready to deploy to Heroku:

 ```
 $ git push heroku master